drowzi/C-Compiler/README.md

 # C-Compiler
-A very basic C-assembly compiler with minimal code optimization.
+A very basic C to GNU Assembly compiler with minimal code optimization.

 HEAVILY INSPIRED BY 8CC